Rules

 6) PLAYER EQUIPMENT:

 All players must wear a jersey with a number that can identify them, a color that is the same as that of their teammates, exceptions will be made according to the discretion of the referees.
-No duplicate numbers, regardless, will be accepted.
-Players must wear a helmet, shin pads (hockey or ball hockey), gloves (hockey, ball hockey, lacrosse),helmet, shin pads and shoes. *17 and under helmet with a cage is required.
+No duplicate numbers will be accepted.
+Players must wear a helmet, shin pads (ice hockey or ball hockey), gloves (ice hockey, ball hockey, lacrosse) and shoes. *17 years of age and under helmet with a cage is required.

 7) COMPOSITION OF A TEAM:

-A team must present a roster of up to 10 players + goaltender for the season.
-A minimum of 3 players + goaltender is required to start a game.
-Each team must appoint a captain whom will be permitted to speak to the officials, so as long as the officials feel the captain is respectful towards them.
+A team must present a roster of up to 9 players + goaltender for the season.
+A minimum of 2 players + goaltender is required to start a game.
+Each team must appoint a captain whom will be permitted to speak to the officials.

-Team must respect the rank cap of the league and # of season games played for playoff eligibility, and for substitutes during a game.
+Team must respect the rank cap of the division they signed up for, # of season games played for playoff eligibility and for substitutes during a game.

 Minimum number of games: